umass-gis/workshops/content/basics-qgis/coordinate-systems.md

 * [EPSG.io](https://epsg.io/): search for information about over 6,000 coordinate systems
 * [FCC DMC-to-Decimal converter](https://www.fcc.gov/media/radio/dms-decimal): quickly convert coordinates from Degrees Minutes Seconds to Decimal Degrees (and vice versa)
 * [Rick King's State Plane Coordinate System](https://www.ret3.net/p/state-plane-coordinate-system.html): look up the State Plane and UTM Zones for each county in the U.S.

+For a fun and interactive crash-course in map projections, check out [Squashing the Globe](https://www.leventhalmap.org/digital-exhibitions/bending-lines/how-to-bend/projections/) from the digital exhibit *Bending Lines*, by the Leventhal Map & Education Center.